An Insider Look: Cleanrooms For PPE Manufacturing

 The Merits of Using a Cleanroom for Masks and PPE

 A cleanroom for PPE manufacturing is a controlled environment in which pollutants such as dust, aerosol particles and airborne microbes are filtered.
-These are safe, clean, sanitized and sterile places to manufacture medical equipment that does not pose a threat to the health of medical professionals or those in need of medical assistance.
+These are safe, clean, sanitized, and sterile places to manufacture medical equipment that do not pose a threat to the health of medical professionals or those in need of medical assistance.
 In fact, cleanrooms are subdivided into unique levels based on contamination in terms of the amount of particles permitted within the space per cubic meter.
 Furthermore, a cleanroom for PPE manufacturing controls variables ranging from air flow to temperature and humidity.

 Maintaining Cleanroom Cleanliness for Mask and PPE Production

 Cleaning the air within a cleanroom for PPE manufacturing is only one piece of the sanitization puzzle that ensures PPE and masks can be manufactured without contamination of any sort.
 A concerted effort is necessary to maintain cleanroom cleanliness.
-Those who work in cleanrooms are well aware of the fact that everything brought into this space has the potential to release particles into the air and onto surfaces.
+Those who work in cleanrooms are aware of the fact that everything brought into this space has the potential to release particles into the air and onto surfaces.
 In fact, even people who walk into the room have the potential to carry contaminants that compromise the masks and PPE manufactured within the space.

 Some cleanrooms are controlled to the point that air showers are implemented to limit the number of particles that enter the space.
-Air showers in combination with the gowning room blow particles off of those who plan to enter the cleanroom.
+Air showers in combination with the gowning room blow particles off individuals who plan to enter the cleanroom.
 This is quite the effective precaution to take to ensure those who enter the spaces where masks and PPE are manufactured do not carry potentially harmful particles in with them.

 Additional Cleanroom Safeguards for PPE Manufacturing

 It might be hard to believe yet the truth is furniture emits particles by simply sitting stationary within a room.
 Cleanroom furniture is carefully made to minimize the number of dust and other particles that gather on their surface.
 In other words, everyday furniture used in homes and offices will not suffice for a cleanroom.
 Furthermore, cleanrooms are often designed with sticky flooring.
 Such a specialized floor eliminates contaminants that are transported into the cleanroom by the wheels of equipment/carts and workers’ feet.
-Sticky flooring is highly effective at collecting such contaminants, quite durable and vastly superior to sticky mats.
+Sticky flooring is highly effective in collecting such contaminants, quite durable and vastly superior to sticky mats.
 As long as sticky flooring in the cleanroom for mask manufacturing is cleaned properly and the standard for cleanliness is met, it will play a meaningful role in the production of contaminant-free masks and PPE.

 Specific Gowning Techniques are Necessary for Cleanroom Mask and PPE Production

 Gowning procedures are essential to making masks and PPE in cleanrooms that proves clean and safe for use.
 The proper cleanroom gowning techniques begin with an adherence to standard procedures.
 In short, every single person who enters the cleanroom where masks and PPE are manufactured should follow the same process.
-Cleanroom gowning spaces have designated areas such as an area for getting dressed and a “cleaner” space.
+Cleanroom gowning spaces have designated areas such as an area for getting dressed, and a “cleaner” space.
 Employees should be aware of these boundaries and understand exactly where they should be positioned at each point through the gowning process.

-From avoiding perfume and cosmetics to removing personal items, changing sneakers, wearing a bouffant and beyond, there are highly specific protocols for the proper gowning to guarantee the masks our medical professionals need are not tainted.
+From avoiding perfume and cosmetics to removing personal items, changing sneakers, wearing a bouffant and beyond, there are highly specific protocols for the proper gowning to guarantee the masks our medical professionals need is not tainted.
 Once the cleanroom workers are gowned properly, they can enter the cleanroom.
 However, masks, PPE and other equipment made in cleanrooms has the potential to be tainted if workers touch items before entering the cleanroom.
 If anything is touched, the employee must start the process all over again or at the bare minimum, change his or her gloves prior to working in a space that manufactures masks and/or PPE.

 Frequently Asked Questions